|

 matter what color the peppers are.
 (Red and yellow peppers won't fade;

+their carotenoid pigments are impervious to heat.)
 Because vitamin C is sensitive to heat, cooked peppers have less than

 fresh peppers.
 But peppers have so much vitamin C to begin with that